42Crunch/resources/README.md

 3. Wrong `Content-Type`: the OpenAPI definition states that the operation `/api/register` requires input in the form of `application/json`.
 If you use a different value or if you do not specify the `Content-Type`, the request is blocked.

 4. Missing a parameter that the input JSON structure requires: the schema for the operation `/api/register` specifies that the parameters `user`, `name`, `email`, and `password` are mandatory.
-If you do not specify any of these parameters, the request is blocked.
+If you leave out any of these parameters, the request is blocked.

 5. Wrong format for values: if you specify a value (such as email) in a format that does not match the schema, the request is blocked.
-For example, try to register a user with email `user@acme.com@elysee.fr` (you can read how this was exploited by hackers here)
+For example, try to register a user with email `user@acme.com@elysee.fr` (you can read how this was exploited by hackers [here](https://apisecurity.io/issue-28-breaches-tchap-shopify-justdial/) ).

-6. MongoDB injection: The API has a MongoDB injection vulnerability which can be exploited to login to the application without specifying a password.
-You can try to login using the following raw parameters in Postman `user=user@acme.com&pass[$ne]=`.
-You will be able to login with the unprotected API, but will be blocked by our firewall.
+6. The Pixi API has a MongoDB injection vulnerability that allows logging in to the application without specifying a password.
+You can try this by using the raw parameters `user=user@acme.com&pass[$ne]=` in Postman for a login request.
+You will see that you can log in to the unprotected API, but the request is blocked by API Firewall on the protected API.

 7. Reflected XSS attack: If you introduce a XSS attack like the example below, the request is blocked: